jigajac123/basicWebdevAssess/README.md

 - Docker Compose https://docs.docker.com/compose/install/

 ### Sharing your solution
 After you are done and happy with the app, you should share your **public** GitHub repo containing the solution with your stratuSolve contact.
-Be sure to actively use the repo while developing as to have a representative commit history.
+Be sure to actively use your repo while developing to have a representative commit history.

 ---
 ## In closing